Tablerase/Cloud1/WordPressDeploy/README.md

   become_user: root
 ```

+#### Roles

+[Ansible Roles](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) are a way to organize playbooks and tasks into reusable components.
+They allow you to group related tasks, variables, and files together, making it easier to manage complex configurations.

 ### Templates

 Ansible supports Jinja2 templating, allowing you to create dynamic configurations based on variables and facts collected from the managed nodes.
 This is useful for generating configuration files or scripts that need to be customized for each node.